US inflation soared 7.9% in past year, a fresh 40-year high

 “I’m anticipating that it will not stop them from still wanting to get out and having a good time,” he said.
 “I hope I’m not wrong.”

-Energy prices, which soared after Russia’s invasion of Ukraine, jumped again this week after Biden said the United States would bar oil imports from Russia.
+Energy prices, which soared after Russia’s invasion of Ukraine, jumped again this week after Biden said the United Stateswould bar oil imports from Russia.
 Oil prices did retreat Wednesday on reports that the United Arab Emirates will urge fellow OPEC members to boost production.
-But they rose again Thursday in morning trading.
+But they rose again Thursday.

 The Biden White House has attributed much of the inflation surge to the ability of a few corporate giants to dominate industries and squeeze out competition that would otherwise lower prices.
 The administration argues that meat prices, for example, are higher because four meat-packing firms control the industry.